Peter-32/Google-Analytics-Customer-Revenue-Prediction/README.md

   - Plot feature importance for LightGBM
   - List the public leaderboard score
   - Convert to HTML and put on site
+  - Add the project tags to the site (new category values)

+### Project Tags

+- Normalize JSON
+- Upsampling
+- LightGBM
+- Models to fill NA
+- H2O AutoML
+- (Add/remove from this list)

 ### Conclusion